solaranamnesis/Das-Ausland/1881/20/5/full-text-english.md

-# About the "Organisms of the Meteorites".
+# About the "Organisms of the Meteorite".

 ## By Anton Rzehak in Brünn.